NoStressCommerceCZ/virtualdev/README.md

 You can run it on Windows, Linux and Mac OS.
 Isn't that great!
 It is.
 That's our goal!

 ## Source codes

 All source codes are hosted in guthub repository https://github.com/NoStressCommerceCZ/virtualdev.
 So do not hesitate to download or fork it.
 Any code line back is really appreciated.

 ## User and developer support

 In case you have any questions then give us the shout here https://groups.google.com/forum/#!forum/virtualdev

+## Technologies and tools behind the scene

+As virtualization we're rely on VirtualBox which is driven by Vagrant.
+All provision of services and basic configuration is driven by Puppet.
+And finally whole stack is running on latest version of Debian.

 Any of your feedback is welcome!